HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Perform a workflow to create an instance segmentation.
+- Create a workflow to perform instance segmentation.

-- Use python to measure the cell sizes.
+- Create a workflow to measure the cell sizes.

+- Save the workflow to file for re-use on subsequent images.

 ::::::::::::::::::::::::::::::::::::::::::::::::